tefra/xsdata/docs/codegen/wsdl_modeling.md

 ```

-But you can also override any properties as you see fit
+You can also override any properties as needed:

 ```python
 >>> client = Client.from_service(CalculatorSoapAdd, location="http://testurl.com")